Updated April 19, 2018

 “I’ve often said that it’s the journalistic sins of omission that are more damning than the industry’s sins of commission.” -columnist Michelle Maukin

 Thus, even the laziest, most ignorant journalists have no excuse for not providing a “male balance” in their gender stories.
-Their only barrier is an antimale bias.
+Their only barrier to that balance is an antimale bias.

 That bias may lead one to believe that when journalists say, “The public has a right to know,” what they often mean is “The public has a right to know what we want them to know.”

 “Across [The New York Times’] many departments, though, so many share a kind of political and cultural progressivism — for lack of a better term — that this worldview virtually bleeds through the fabric of The Times.” -Former New York Times public editor, Arthur Brisbane

-Note: I often post commentaries by others whose views I don’t subscribe to 100 percent.
+Note: I often post commentaries by others whose views I don’t fully subscribe to.
 While I typically agree with a writers’ main point, I may disagree with some or many of their ancillary points.